Selkirk Transit: Exclusive Bus Lines (Discontinued)

 As of July 4, 2016, Exclusive Bus Lines had a route to replace the Beaver Bus Lines route.
 Buses ran Monday to Friday from 6:00 AM to 8:00 PM.
 Intermediary destinations along the route included the villages of Lockport and St. Andrews in the RM of St. Andrews and the villages of Middlechurch and Rivercrest in the RM of West St. Paul.

 The fare was $11 to go from Selkirk to Winnipeg, or $20 for a day pass.
 The fare was reduced for shorter trips.

 Express buses ran with reduced stops that took 45 minutes, compared to the regular 55 minutes.

 As of September 1, 2017 this service has been discontinued due to low ridership.

 Kasper Route (Discontinued)

-Kasper Transport took over from Exclusive Bus Lines the Winni;peg-Selkirk commuter bus in September 2017.
+Kasper Transport took over from Exclusive Bus Lines the Winnipeg-Selkirk commuter bus in September 2017.

 Kasper offered mini-bus service from Winnipeg to Selkirk.
 A trip between Selkirk and Winnipeg cost $20, while a discount rate (Seniors/55+) cost $18.
 Children six and under rode free.

 On August 20, 2019 Kasper announced that their Winnipeg-Selkirk commuter bus service would be permanently discontinued as they could not make a profit from the few (22 passengers / day) that used the service.
 Kasper said that they lost C$2,000–3,000 per month and that they needed more than 40 passengers per day to break even.